Mass media in Miami

-Media in Miami, Florida, United States, includes newspapers, magazines, Internet-based web sites, radio, television, and cinema.
+Mass media in Miami, Florida, United States, includes newspapers, magazines, Internet-based web sites, radio, television, and cinema.
 Florida produces some of its own media, while some comes from outside the state for Floridian consumption.

 Print

 The Miami Metropolis newspaper began publication in May 1896, overseen initially by W.S.
 Graham and Wesley M. Featherby, and later by B.B.
 Tatum.
 In 1934, it became the Miami Daily News.
 The Herald newspaper began in 1899, followed by the Central News and Miami Weekly in 1920.
 Tropic Magazine began in 1914.

 The first Miami Book Fair was held in 1984.

 Radio

 The earliest radio stations in Miami were WQAM (est. 1923) and WIOD (est. 1926).